 Since the last assessment, CPUE of berried females in the at-sea samples have generally increased or remained stable (Error!
 Reference source not found.).
 In sub-regions 23BC, 23G, 26ANS, and 26B, where data dating back to 2003 or 2004 were available, the increase in CPUE is most likely due to changes in MLS that occurred since 2003.
 High CPUE for berried females were seen in sub-regions 25N and 25S with significant increase in 2012 compared to 2006 (Error!
 Reference source not found.).
 In 2010, the peak observed in sub-region 25S was the highest ever recorded (Comeau et al. 2008).
 In sub-region 26APEI, CPUE of berried females have generally increased over the last seven years while no change was observed in LFA 24.
 CPUE of berried females increased in sub-region 26AD from 2006 to 2010 but then dropped to a level close to those observed in 2006-2007 (Error!
 Reference source not found.).
 Despite having the lowest CPUE of berried females of all sub-regions, the proportion of large females (>95 mm CL) in 26AD was higher than anywhere else at 21% in 2012.
 By comparison, only 5% were larger than 95 mm CL in LFA 26B where the MLS protect 100% of the primiparous females.

 An increase was observed in the abundance of berried females based on SCUBA data.
 In Caraquet, the longest uninterrupted data series, an increase was observed between 2009 and 2012 corresponding with the implementation of the SOM50 in LFA 23A and B. This conservation measure was implemented to increase egg production.
+From 2002 to 2008 the MLS increased from 67.5 to 71.0 mm (aimed at increase egg production), representing an increased protection of primiparous females from 19% to 42% (Comeau and Savoie 2002).

 Based on the modified traps of the recruitment-index program, there was a clear indication of lobsters within one molt from recruiting into the fishery everywhere, except in sub-region 26AD.
 CPUE of fishery recruits have increased in the last few years in many areas while in other (LFA 24 and sub-region 26APEI) no trend was observed (Error!
 Reference source not found.).
 As for the CPUE of berried females, the increase of the CPUE of fishery recruits in LFA 26B is most likely the result of recent MLS increases, from 73 to 81 mm between 2004 and 2012.
 Sub-region 26AD was characterized by the lowest CPUE of fishery recruits with no distinction between the modified and the regular traps (Error!
 Reference source not found.).
 The absence of a difference between data from the modified versus regular traps is alarming and could indicate very low fishery recruitment in that sub-region.
 This observation corroborates the low level of recruitment in central Northumberland Strait observed from other indicators, albeit fishery dependent or independent.